 1. Where can I find information about current openings and apply for a Forensic Scientist position?

-For information about current openings and to apply for a position, visit the Indiana State Personnel Department website.
+For information about current openings and the application to apply for a position, visit the ISP Civilian Opportunities webpage.

 - A Baccalaureate degree in biology, chemistry, or forensic science.